 NY Attorneys That Understand Accident Victim’s Rights and Get Results

 While truck driver errors were a contributing factor in many commercial trucking accidents, one often overlooked cause of semi and tractor-trailer accidents is trucking company negligence.
 Examples of trucking company errors include:

 - Negligent hiring and training of truckers: Trucking companies have a duty to hire truckers who are safe and responsible.
 Trucking companies may be liable for the negligent hiring and retention of dangerous drivers, including truckers that lack experience, training, or a safe driving record.

 - Failure to prevent driver fatigue: Federal trucking laws require commercial truck drivers to take adequate rest breaks to prevent fatigue.
 Trucking companies have dispatchers who should take note of how many miles a trucker is driving and take appropriate precautions to prevent driver fatigue.

-If you or a loved one has been injured in a truck accident, the experienced personal injury lawyers at E. Stewart Jones Hacker Murphy, can help.
+If you or a loved one has been injured in a trucking accident, the experienced injury lawyers at E. Stewart Jones Hacker Murphy, can help.
 Our attorneys have represented thousands of clients in personal injury claims across New York State.
-In truck accident cases, our legal team takes time to properly investigate the causes of accidents and determine which parties are responsible for our clients’ injuries.
+In truck accident cases including those involving a truck jackknife, our legal team takes time to properly investigate the causes of accidents and determine which parties are responsible for our clients’ injuries.
 To pursue the full and fair compensation our clients deserve, we aggressively pursue damages from every responsible party.

 Contact Us Today

-Contact us now to schedule a free consultation with one of our attorneys who understands trucking company error lawsuits in New York State.
-We offer convenient appointments, including evenings and weekends upon request at one of our four regional law offices in Albany, Schenectady, Troy and Saratoga Springs.
+Contact us now to schedule a free consultation with one of our attorneys who understand trucking company error lawsuits in New York State.
+We offer convenient appointments, including evenings and weekends upon request at one of our five regional law offices in Albany, Schenectady, Troy, Colonie, and Saratoga Springs.